shivshankardayal/full-website/algebra/source/ratio.rst

 try to see what happens to ratio of two ratios:

 Consider two ratios: :math:`a:b` and math:`c:d`.
-Thus we can write ratio of these two raios as fraction
+Thus we can write ratio of these two ratios as fraction

 .. math::
   \frac{\frac{a}{b}}{\frac{c}{d}} ~~or~~ \frac{ad}{bc}

-Therefore we can conclude that it is eqauivalent to :math:`ad:bc`.
+Therefore we can conclude that it is equivalent to :math:`ad:bc`.

 Surds and Ratios
 ================